 Come here and contemplate the fascinating natural scenery of this coastline, which features striking black sand, turquoise waters, and red rock walls.

 Next to this beach, there is a green lagoon, which is actually an old volcanic crater.
 Many years ago, it was filled with water, and today, you can see the green algae that have grown over the crater walls.
-Without a doubt, this is one of the best beaches in Lanzarote if you’re interested in spectacular landscapes.
+Without a doubt, this is one of the best volcanoes in Lanzarote you should visit if you’re interested in spectacular landscapes.

 9. El Jablillo Beach, the best beach in Lanzarote, Spain for diving